FAForever/wiki-pages/Beginner-1v1-Guide.md

 - Eventually launch a decisive attack on enemy base or acu directly to win the game

 ### Basic Navy Strategy
+Roughly 20% of maps in the 1v1 ladder are navy focused in a typical pool.
 - Spam Frigs
 - Subs if underwater mex
 - Transports?